justine-rgl/projet_ada_jeu_pico8/README.md

 :martial_arts_uniform: 3 teammates

-:checkered_flag: 3 weekes since the beginning of the cursus at Ada Tech School
+:checkered_flag: 3 weeks since the beginning of the cursus at Ada Tech School

 :calendar: seven days of work